 To do this, thier data scientist Douglas Mason analyzed millions of Tweets sent by verified users in the United States in the areas of government, music, news, sports and TV.

 While building a healthy Twitter account is about more than just seeing how many people will retweet your posts, we wondered why certain Tweets see higher than average engagement.
 This research helped answer those questions.The fact is, people don’t engage equally with every Tweet.
-But now we can confirm that adding… Click To Tweet
+But now we can confirm that adding video, links and photos all result in an impressive boost in the number of Retweets.
+Click To Tweet

 Key take aways: